carlosggz/DotNetCoreExamples/JwtAuthentication/README.md

 ﻿# JWT authentication

-This project shows how to create a custom authentication using based on a service and cookie.
+This project shows how to create a custom authentication using a Json Web Token.

 ## Instructions ##